Module 2: Preventive health care and health surveillance

 Test Your Knowledge

 Remember Dr. Wright at the Gatorland Animal Services shelter?
 This municipal shelter admitted 3000 cats last year.
-Of these, 2000 were kittens < 6 months old and 1000 were adult cats.
+Of these, 2000 were kittens <6 months old and 1000 were adult cats.
 Help Dr. Wright assess the costs of FeLV/FIV testing of all cats by answering the questions below.
 There is one correct answer per question.

 The Edmonton Humane Society reconsidered their policy for testing all cats for FeLV/FIV prior to adoption.
 They were spending thousands of dollars each year to identify only a handful of positive cats.
 They decided to reallocate these funds to ill or injured cats that need more intensive medical care before placement in a home.
 Their new protocol restricts FeLV/FIV testing to cats with bite wounds or abscesses, sick cats, and cats moving into group housing.
-Healthy kittens and adult cats are no longer tested, but new adopters are urged to seek testing by their veterinarian.
+Healthy kittens and adult cats that are individually housed are no longer tested, but new adopters are urged to seek testing by their veterinarian.

 Watch This